-Google Calendars: my own, everyone elses, the shared calendar; Date nights; Yelp events; Catch up with friends; Events with my family; Events with my partners’ families; Birthdays; Christmas; Burlesque performances… the list could go on, and on.
+Google Calendars: my own, everyone elses; Date nights; Events; Catch up with friends; Events with my family; Birthdays; Christmas… the list could go on, and on.

-The above is just a snapshot of the things I – and my poly family – have going on as months roll on.
+The above is just a snapshot of the things I have going on as months roll on.
 These are all great things – time together, time spent with families and memories being created.
 But with all this going on, it can be easy to burnout.
 Physically, but also emotionally.

 It’s never been something I’d ever attributed a lot of attention to.
 But the constant sniffles and cold which never goes away, coupled with feeling so tired I didn’t want to get out of bed, or do the dishes on the few days I spent at my flat meant recently I had to look at things through a different perspective.
 I realised I was suffering from burnout.

-Don’t get me wrong, this isn’t something which is exclusively felt by people in poly relationships, but it is something to be aware of when we want to share our time between multiple people – be they family, partners or friends.
+This is something we have to be aware of when we want to share our time between multiple people – be they family or friends.
 I can’t speak for everyone, but I know when I neglect to look after myself, it impacts on the time I spend with others.
 My temper shortens, I get over-emotional (nobody wants a date night where I cry all night…) or I struggle with the upkeep of my flat – my own space to recharge the batteries.